jamstack/jamstack.org/src/site/headless-cms/orchardcore.md

 - **Document database abstraction**.
 Orchard Core CMS still requires a relational database and is compatible with SQL Server, MySQL, PostgreSQL, and SQLite, but it's now using a document abstraction (YesSql) that provides a document database API to store and query documents.
 This is a much better approach for CMS systems and helps performance significantly.

 - **NuGet Packages**.
 Modules and themes are now shared as NuGet packages.
-Creating a new website with Orchard Core CMS is actually as simple as referencing a single meta package from the NuGet gallery.
+Creating a new website with Orchard Core CMS is as simple as referencing a single meta package from the NuGet gallery.
 It also means that updating to a newer version only involves updating the version number of this package.

 - **Liquid templates support**.
 Editors can safely change the HTML templates with the Liquid template language.
 It was chosen as it's both very well documented (Jekyll, Shopify, ...) and secure.